-WHO CAN APPLY: Undergraduate female students attending Tulane University full-time, including those enrolled in 4+1 programs, and who plan to return full-time to Tulane University for at least one semester following funding (except conference presentation/attendance recipients).
+WHO CAN APPLY: Undergraduate women-identified students attending Tulane University full-time, including those enrolled in 4+1 programs.

 Grant proposals may be submitted to the Fellows Grant Review Committee during either of these cycles:

 - Fall cycle – Begins October 2014 with a submission deadline of November 3, 2014, with funds available January 1, 2015 through September 1, 2015.

 - Spring cycle – Begins February 2015 with a submission deadline of March 10, 2015, with funds available June 1, 2015 through December 1, 2015.

 Grant recipients may be asked to present their research in one or more of these ways: a talk or poster presentation at Homecoming NCI Open House, Fridays at Newcomb, a department class or workshop, exhibition or performance (if applicable).
 Applicants should describe in detail in the proposal how they would do one or more of these.

 Grant recipients must credit the Newcomb College Institute in papers, presentations, or publicity connected with the funded project.